BambooAppsDevTeam/speechwavesanimation/README.md

 VoiceVisualizer extends android Visualizer and subscribes to changes.
 So it's better to keep in mind it's needed to be released.

+Also it requires the permission `android.permission.RECORD_AUDIO` in manifest file and runtime (Android 6.0+).

 ## Sample

-There is a sample app with both animations to play with params.
+There is a sample app with both animations to play with params using SeekBars, CheckBoxes and EditTexts.